BenPyton/PoffinMaster/ReadMe.md

 The source code of this project is under GNU General Public License (GPLv3) version 3.\
 Copyright (c) 2024 Benoît Pelletier\
 Please refer to [the software license text](LICENSE).

+Images of berries and poffins are used under "fair use" and are owned by Game Freaks and ILCA.

 ## *Support Me!*

  If you like *Poffin Master*, please consider tipping: